Entalpic/entaldocs/docs/source/guide/write-documentation.rst

     You can look at the |guide|_ folder for an example.

-.. dropdown:: How do I document a sub-package like :mod:`entaldocs.logger`?
+.. dropdown:: How do I document a sub-package like :mod:`siesta.logger`?

     Just add a docstring at the top of the ``__init__.py`` file of the sub-package: